MicrosoftDocs/winrt-api/windows.ui.xaml.controls/listview.md

 List controls that derive from [Selector](../windows.ui.xaml.controls.primitives/selector.md) have a default selection behavior that depends on what the items source is (the type that's used for [ItemsSource](itemscontrol_itemssource.md)).
 If the items source is a [CollectionViewSource](../windows.ui.xaml.data/collectionviewsource.md) instance, then the behavior in the selection control is that the selection will default to the current item.
 When the list is first displayed, the selection defaults to the first item as current item.
 If you don't want the first item to be selected in this case, set [IsSynchronizedWithCurrentItem](../windows.ui.xaml.controls.primitives/selector_issynchronizedwithcurrentitem.md) to **false** in the ListView.

+### Visual updates in WinUI 2.6
+In [WinUI 2.6](https://docs.microsoft.com/windows/apps/winui/winui2/release-notes/), new APIs and styles were added to update the visuals and design of ListView.
+These updated visuals include rounded corners, a selection indicator, and more.

+If you'd like to use these new styles, first ensure that you're using WinUI 2.6 in your app.
+To get set up with WinUI 2, see [Getting started with the Windows UI 2.x Library](https://docs.microsoft.com/windows/apps/winui/winui2/getting-started).

+You can always modify the look of a ListView by specifying Xaml resources in your app.
+A new resource that is available in WinUI 2.6 is `ListViewItemCornerRadius`, which controls the level of rounding on ListViewItem corners.
+By default, this theme resource is set to 4px.

 ## -examples

 > [!TIP]